-- As an example consider query q: [aircraft] . . . - ... and document d containing "plane", but not containing "aircraft" - A simple IR system will not return d for q. - Even if d is the most relevant document for q! - We want to change this: - Return relevant documents even if there is no term match with the (original) query
+- Main topic today: two ways of improving recall: relevance feedback and query expansion - As an example consider query q: [aircraft] . . . - ... and document d containing "plane", but not containing "aircraft" - A simple IR system will not return d for q. - Even if d is the most relevant document for q! - We want to change this: - Return relevant documents even if there is no term match with the (original) query